Subscriber Login Users Administrators

 • Potential disadvantages of molecular methods for methicillin-resistant Staphylococcus aureus (MRSA) include:

-• Assays of Interest for Infectious Disease: Influenza and Other Respiratory Viruses
+• Assays of Interest for Infectious Disease [Influenza and Other Respiratory Viruses]

 • Introduction of Molecular Methods

-• Improvements for Influenza Testing
+• Incremental Improvements for Influenza Testing

 • Which statement about the 2009 H1N1 virus is TRUE?

-• Clinical Significance
+• Clinical Significance of Clostridioides difficile

 • Previous Methodologies: Culture and Cell Cytotoxicity Neutralization Assay (CCNA)